nour-nono/pizza-cubed/README.md

 ## Overview

-This project is designed to streamline the delivery process for [food].
+This project is designed to streamline the delivery process for food Delivery.
 It provides a user-friendly interface for customers to place orders and track their deliveries in real-time.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).